Coming to My Senses: A Story of Perfume, Pleasure, and an Unlikely Bride by Alyssa Harad

-Genres: Debut, Memoir, Non-fiction
+Genres: Debut, Non-fiction, Memoir, Book Clubs

 Alyssa Harad is a 30-something, self-proclaimed feminist and scholar who finds herself at loose ends when a PhD in English and teaching do not work out the way she thought they would.
 She fills her time as a freelance writer until discovering a perfume blog that piques her interest.
-Soon, she is consumed by these blogs and anything to do with fragrence.
+Soon, she is consumed by these blogs and anything to do with fragrance.
 Coming to My Senses is a marvelous memoir of Harad’s journey into a world utterly unknown to her.
 As an academic, her foray feels frivolous, not something to be discussed in scholarly circles and as a newcomer to fragrance she feels shy and sometimes stymied by her inexperience.
 Early on when she discovers that a perfume she loves is considered too ‘simple’ her response surprises her.

-“I had enough grown-up sense to realize that I was just a beginner an that my tastes were likely to change as I gained experience, but that didn’t undo the not very grown-up fact that I wished they would, and sooner rather than later.
+“I had enough grown-up sense to realize that I was just a beginner and that my tastes were likely to change as I gained experience, but that didn’t undo the not very grown-up fact that I wished they would, and sooner rather than later.
 I was embarrassed by what I loved, and embarrassed that I was embarrassed, and determined not to give it up.”

 In the midst of this new adventure, Harad’s boyfriend proposes to her and what is a book about perfume becomes entwined with the world of being a bride; a world Harad had never dreamt about or pined for.
 The combination of these two very feminine spheres of influence in her life is a fascinating one.
 We watch as she continues her exploration of and education in scent and how she navigates the treacherous bridal waters of familial expectations and overbearing bridal shop personnel.
 She even embarks on a personal fitness regimen